 Regulatory Inspections - Keynotes

-Step 5 - Complete The Initial Assessment
+Step 5 - Arrange Admission

 An assessment shouldn’t normally take more than 20 minutes, after which you can pay any required financial deposit over the phone and expect some form of booking confirmation and receipt of payment.

-Step 6 - Deposits & Paying For Treatment
+Step 6 - Paying For Rehab

 Step 7 - Admitting To A Clinic

-Asking The Right Questions
+Are You Asking The Right Questions?

 Abbeycare operate UK clinics providing help for alcohol or drug addiction for those in the Brackla area.